Why I Love Reviewing Foreign Dramas

-I’ve always loved storytelling—the kind that pulls you in and doesn’t let go, the kind that makes you feel something long after the credits roll.
+I’ve always loved storytelling.
+The kind that pulls you in and doesn’t let go.
+The kind that makes you feel something long after the credits roll.
 But somewhere along the way, something shifted.
 I started feeling burned out on the same recycled plots and flashy aesthetics of mainstream American TV.
 It seemed like style took priority over substance.
 I started to wonder: where did all the good storytelling go?
 That’s why I started focusing on foreign dramas—stories that offer something deeper.

 Then my daughter changed everything.